Medical uses of salicylic acid

 Salicylic acid is used as a medicine to help remove the outer layer of the skin.
-As such it is used to treat warts, skin tags, calluses, psoriasis, dandruff, acne, ringworm, and ichthyosis.
+It is used to treat warts, skin tags, calluses, psoriasis, dandruff, acne, ringworm, and ichthyosis.
 For conditions other than warts, it is often used together with other medications.
 It is applied to the area affected.

 Side effects include skin irritation, and salicylate poisoning.
 Salicylate poisoning tends to only occur when applied to a large area and in children.
 Use is thus not recommended in children less than two years old.
 It comes in a number of different strengths.

 It is on the World Health Organization's List of Essential Medicines.
 It is also available mixed with coal tar, zinc oxide, or benzoic acid.

 Medical uses

 Salicylic acid as a medication is used to help remove the outer layer of the skin.
-As such it is used to treat warts, calluses, psoriasis, dandruff, acne, ringworm, and ichthyosis.
+It is used to treat warts, calluses, psoriasis, dandruff, acne, ringworm, and ichthyosis.

 Because of its effect on skin cells, salicylic acid is used in some shampoos to treat dandruff.

 In modern medicine, salicylic acid and its derivatives are constituents of some "skin-reddening" products.

 Side effects

-Concentrated solutions of salicylic acid may cause hyperpigmentation on people with darker skin types (Fitzpatrick phototypes IV, V, VI), without a broad spectrum sunblock.
+Concentrated solutions (20-30%) of salicylic acid may cause hyperpigmentation on people with darker skin types (Fitzpatrick phototypes IV, V, VI), without a broad spectrum sunblock.
 Due to sun sensitivity, sun protection is recommended when using salicylic acid on sun-exposed skin.